The Villain. As soon as they enter the scene, you feel it in your bones.

 Whether or not your character actually has a chance to laugh in the script, creating this piece of vocal information about your character will help define them beyond the page, meaning you’ll be able to portray them more convincingly.

-And of course, behind the mic, you’re always acting.
+And, of course, behind the mic, you’re always acting.
 Just because the viewer of your character won’t see your body language and facial expressions, it doesn’t mean you should leave those out when recording.
 Bringing your whole body to the table and into the character when voice acting is important with all character work, but villains benefit particularly from this.
-How a character stands, looks, sneers, side-eyes other characters or wrings their hands constantly will have a noticeable effect on the final recording so go don’t be afraid to go big in the booth.
+How a character stands, looks, sneers, side-eyes other characters, or wrings their hands constantly will have a noticeable effect on the final recording, so don’t be afraid to go big in the booth.
 Just make sure whatever you’re doing doesn’t make any noise for the mic to pick up!

 Directors: Give your actors as much information as possible about the character they’re going to play.
 This will give them the best chance of creating a memorable and exciting character.
-Their motivations, back story, and relationships to other characters are all vital pieces of information for an actor to properly portray any character, especially a villain.
-And of course, character art if it’s available.
+Their motivations, back story, and relationships to other characters are vital pieces of information for an actor to portray any character, especially a villain, properly.
+And, of course, character art if it’s available.

 To clarify, you shouldn’t ask your actor to attempt an impersonation of another voice but giving references for them to begin research and character development is a-okay!

 To wrap up, what makes a voice scary is specific to the villain.
 To create the scariest voice for your next antagonist, make sure you provide clear direction, motivation, backstory, and outside inspiration before diving in.
 Be intentional when varying your characters speed, volume and intensity to throw your audience off-balance and keep them guessing.